Dealing with toxic people, in general, is hard enough, but being in a relationship with them is probably one of the worst experiences one can have.

 Love bombing can manifest in two ways:

 - Constant attention and compliments or, in other words, idealization.

-- Presenting themselves as ideal mates who can satisfy your deepest desires.
+- Manipulators present themselves as ideal mates who can satisfy your deepest desires.

 Some people will become addicted to this constant attention and will fall in love with the narcissist.

 Manipulators are particularly good at figuring out people’s needs and insecurities.

 At the beginning of the relationship, when they still don’t know their victims very well, they are likely to go for something more common.